-Rocker-type switches are used in your Formula boat to activate an electrical circuit.
-Push the bottom of the switch to activate the circuit.
+Pushbutton-type switches are used in your Formula boat to activate an electrical circuit.
+Push the switch to activate the circuit.
 The switch will remain ON and a light will illuminate the switch.
-Push the top of the switch to turn it OFF.
+Push the switch again to turn it OFF.

-Some accessory switches (engine hatch, horn) are MOMENTARY switches.
+Some accessory switches (windlass, horn) are MOMENTARY switches.
 These switches must be held in place to operate the accessory.
 The switch returns to the OFF position when it is released.